Call to ramp up fight against arthritis with cheaper drugs

 The total expenditure associated with RA treatment varies in line with the therapy recommended by the treating physician, factoring in the severity of the patient’s condition.
 However, even with the most minimal therapeutic approach, monthly costs for patients range from D6,000 to D18,000.
 This encompasses drug-related expenses, consultation fees, laboratory tests, X-rays, and ophthalmological evaluations.

-Given that 15 per cent of RA patients grapple with one or more comorbidities, regular check-ups hold paramount importance in ensuring effective RA management.
+Given that 15% of RA patients grapple with one or more comorbidities, regular check-ups hold paramount importance in ensuring effective RA management.
 Furthermore, the chronic nature of RA presents enduring financial challenges for patients.
 Collaborative endeavours and interventions encompassing various stakeholders, hospitals and pharmaceutical entities are essential to mitigate this.

 The considerable financial strain imposed by medication costs, combined with the unavailability of quality drugs, exacerbates the hurdles in RA treatment.
 Affordable RA treatment will be a game changer in a developing country like India for effective RA management.